pdf-raku/PDF-raku/README.md

 perform simple edits by direct manipulation of PDF data structures.
 You will need some knowledge of how PDF documents are structured.
 Please see 'The Basics' and 'Recommended Reading' sections below.

-<a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction) is being built on this module with the aim of
+<a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction) is being built as an extension module with the aim of
 providing a richer set of classes and methods for high-level manipulation of PDF documents.

 Classes in this tool-kit include: